Matthew Riley: Career

 Riley later worked as UK sales manager for the German telecommunications company DeTeWe AG, a position he held until 1999.
-In 1998, he founded Daisy Executive Search & Selection, followed by Coms Care in 1999, where he served as chief executive officer until the company was acquired in 2001.
+In 1998, he founded Daisy Executive Search & Selection, followed by Coms Care in 1999, where he was chief executive officer until the company was acquired in 2001.

 In 2001, Riley established Daisy Group.
 The company expanded through a series of acquisitions, listing on the Alternative Investment Market (AIM) in 2009 before returning to private ownership in 2014.
 In 2018, it was acquired by a consortium led by Toscafund in a deal reportedly valued at £1.6 billion, with Riley resuming his role as chairman.
 In May 2025, Daisy Group merged with Virgin Media O2.

-Outside of Daisy Group, Riley has held non-executive roles, including chairman of the audit and remuneration committees of Time Out Group and non-executive director of Tialis Essential IT PLC.
-He appeared as a guest interviewer on the BBC Television series, The Apprentice in 2011 and 2012.
+Riley has also held non-executive roles, including chairman of the audit and remuneration committees of Time Out Group and non-executive director of Tialis Essential IT PLC.
+He was a guest interviewer on the BBC Television series, The Apprentice in 2011 and 2012.